Preferred project: A federal-state-local partnership

 Reach 6 Complete

-In August 2021, Valley Water began constructing the Reach 6 Aquatic Habitat Improvement Project, which is part of the local-funding only project under KPI #2.
-Valley Water completed installing the two gravel sites in October 2021.
-Mitigation planting, the last element of the construction project, was completed in November 2021.
-Valley Water is currently monitoring the stability of the two gravel augmentation sites and will continue this effort until 2026.
+In 2021, Valley Water installed the two gravel augmentation sites for the Reach 6 Aquatic Habitat Improvement Project, which is part of the local-funding-only project under KPI #2.
+Valley Water will monitor the stability of the two gravel augmentation sites until 2026.

 USACE General Re-evaluation Report (GRR)

 Since FY15 (July 2014 – June 2015), a lack of federal funding has stalled the design and construction of the flood protection elements of Reaches 7-12 (excluding Reach 10B and Reach 12).
 In January 2021, the USACE began a General Re-evaluation Study, a study to re-evaluate the scope of the project and the associated benefits and construction cost that can help make the project more competitive for federal funding.
-The GRR is expected to take approximately three years to complete.
-A new preferred project (KPI #1) and project schedule will be developed following the completion of the study in FY24 (July 2023 - June 2024).
+The General Re-evaluation Report (GRR) is expected to be completed by June 2025.
+A new preferred project (KPI #1) and project schedule will be developed following the completion of the study in FY25 (July 2024 - June 2025).
 Meanwhile, if Valley Water were to assume the responsibility of continuing the design of the local-funding only project in FY24, project construction could be completed in FY29 (July 2028 – June 2029).

 Right of Way

-Valley Water acquired all the necessary rights of way for Reach 7 in 2019.
+In 2019, Valley Water acquired all the necessary rights of way for Reach 7.
 The project has not received federal funding since FY15.
-Until the project secures federal funding, the acquisition of rights-of-way and/or the design and construction of Reaches 7 through 11 remains on hold.
+The acquisition of rights-of-way and/or the design and construction of Reaches 7 through 11 remains on hold until the project secures federal funding.

 Reaches 7 and 8